reznok/PugBot/README.md

 ## Add To Your Server
 I (Reznok) am not currently hosting PugBot.
 Please either self host it, or find someone who is hosting it.
+If you need help with setup, feel free to message me on reddit (/u/xeznok), and I will be happy to help.
-If you are hosting PugBot, submit a PR with your Bot invite link, and I'll add him here!
+If you are hosting PugBot and want to spread the love, submit a PR with your Bot invite link or send me a reddit message, and I'll add him here!

 ## Configuration
 If you want to download PugBot and host him yourself, you will need the following: